libmcu/libmcu/components/logging/README.md

 ## Overview
 ![logging class diagram](../../docs/images/logging.png)

-On ARM Cortex-M cores, it uses 128 bytes stack at most with no dynamic allocation at all.
-And a log size is 16 bytes excluding user messages.
+On ARM Cortex-M cores, it uses 56 bytes stack and 181 bytes static memory at most with no dynamic allocation at all.
+And a log size is 17 bytes excluding user messages.

 An example for storage implementation can be found [examples/memory_storage.c](../../examples/memory_storage.c) and a simple server-side